TIDES-transit/TIDES/CONTRIBUTING.md

 5. [Commit](#commits) your work in `git`
 6. `push` your changes to Github and submit a [`pull request`](#pull-requests)

-!!! tip "Create a branch, not a fork"
+!!! tip "Create a feature branch on a clone of `tides-transit/TIDES`, not a fork"

-    If you have the permissions (which you should if you are a TIDE Contributor), you need to complete your work on a branch of the main TIDES repository rather than a fork of it so that when you submit a pull request the continuous integration tests will have the right permissions to run.
+    If you have the permissions (which you should if you are a TIDE Contributor), you should complete your work on a feature branch from a **clone** of the main TIDES repository (`tides-transit/TIDES`) rather than a fork of it (e.g. `my-github-handle/TIDES`) so that when you submit a pull request the continuous integration tests will have the right permissions to run.

 ### Issues